Skip to content

 Best for: General lead nurturing and mid-funnel engagement.

-• Day 1 – Welcome email, set expectations
+• Day 1 – Welcome email and expectations

-• Day 12 – Soft pitch or resource offer
+• Day 12 – Product-related resource or soft conversion CTA

 Best for: Event countdowns, product launches or short-term trials.